qidamqolby/waysbucks/README.md

 # Waysbucks

-This project created for learning Frontend Development using ReactJS, based on task Dumbways Fullstack Batch 41 Stage 2
+This project created for learning FullStack Development using ReactJS, based on task Dumbways Fullstack Batch 41 Stage 2

-for backend of this project <a href ="https://github.com/qidamqolby/qidamqolby_waybucks_api">Backend Waysbucks</a>

 ## Authors